 This is important to know when it’s your health that’s in view.
-At this writing on March 29, 2020, most practicing physicians have not had any substantial training in the relationship between nutrition, health and disease, also known as diet therapy, nor is continuing education in such required.
-This gap is CRAZY nutsy cuckoo, because those very doctors are whom we turn to for guidance about what and how to eat.
+At this writing on March 29, 2020, most practicing physicians have not had any substantial training in the relationship between nutrition and disease, also known as diet therapy, nor is continuing education in such required.
+This gap is flat-out crazy nutsy cuckoo, because those very doctors are whom we turn to for guidance about what and how to eat.
 Just seven years ago when my dad came out of heart surgery at Rochester’s Mayo Clinic and was able to eat solid food, hospital staff fed him a hamburger.
 He was advised that he could resume his previous diet, the very same food that over time created his heart issue.
-In Illinois, my friend’s father’s previous cardiologist said nothing to him about diet over the course of several years, cardiac events and stents … but come springtime 2019 and yet another heart attack, the father’s new cardiologist recommended he seek a plant-based cardiac rehab program.
+In Illinois, my friend’s father’s cardiologist said nothing to him about diet over the course of several years, cardiac events and stents.
+But come springtime 2019 and yet another heart attack, the father’s new cardiologist recommended he seek a plant-based cardiac rehab program.
 Which he did, with amazing results.
 There is progress!

-Let’s take a quick closer look.
+Let’s take a closer look.
 Most doctors practicing presently were required to have a tiny amount of nutritional education, 3-4 credits, if any, and that coursework related to the likes of biochemistry, vitamin C/scurvy issues, but not to practical diet therapy.
 This educational gap is beginning to resolve, but just so.
-You won’t necessarily experience this shift in the doctor’s office you’re visiting today.
+Odds are you won’t experience this shift in the doctor’s office you’re visiting today.

-What’s more, Scott Stoll, MD, co-founder of the The Plantrician Project, describes that after medical school, practicing physicians “rarely have time to go back into the literature and read what’s being written by their colleagues who are doing the research.”
-With that, Stoll notes, most doctors are getting their nutrition information from the same sources as do their patients, from popular books, and magazine and newspaper articles.
-If they have time.
+Shedding more light on the subject, Scott Stoll, MD, co-founder of the The Plantrician Project, describes that after medical school, practicing physicians “rarely have time to go back into the literature and read what’s being written by their colleagues who are doing the research.”
+With that, Stoll notes, most doctors are getting their nutrition information – if they have time – from the same sources as do their patients, from popular books, and magazine and newspaper articles.

 Still, not all docs are immediately open to learning.
-When presented with ideas regarding nutrition and health, some will dismiss that food has anything to do with health outcomes, they’ll call it ‘a spontaneous recovery’, while others are moved to say “huh, I’d like to know more,” but for all the seed is planted.
-Doctors are human, and as a species, we’re not always open to learning and new information, especially when our training did not include it.
+When presented with ideas regarding nutrition and health, some will dismiss that food has anything to do with health outcomes, they’ll call it ‘a spontaneous recovery’, while others are moved to say “huh, I’d like to know more.”
+But for all the seed is planted.
+Doctors are human, and as a species, we’re not always open to learning and new information, especially when our expensive, highly regarded training did not include it.
 There are other factors that come into play (direct patient care time, medical systems, culture, reimbursement and incenting) but I’ll leave those for now.

 Let’s look at the shift.
-There’s lots to appreciate.
-In the growing wave of doctors frustrated and wanting better, wise to the power of diet and its ability to create health are physicians who have:
+There’s much to appreciate.
+In the growing wave of doctors frustrated and wanting better outcomes, doctors wise to the power of diet and its ability to create health are physicians who have:

-1) Have stood back and observed a relationship between disease and diet, then studied it (T. Colin Campbell, PhD, Dean Ornish, MD, John McDougall, MD, Caldwell Esselstyn, MD, Neal Barnard, MD/Physicians Committee for Responsible Medicine, and Michael Greger, MD/Nutritionfacts.org for example), and/or
+1) Have stood back to observe a relationship between disease and diet, then studied it (T. Colin Campbell, PhD, Dean Ornish, MD, John McDougall, MD, Caldwell Esselstyn, MD, Neal Barnard, MD/Physicians Committee for Responsible Medicine, and Michael Greger, MD/Nutritionfacts.org for example),

 2) Have suffered their own health crises, not been satisfied with the medical prognosis and treatments, and have pressed on to study and discover the power of plant-based diet (Kim Williams, MD – cardiology, Saray Stancic, MD – multiple sclerosis, see Doctors Are Patients Caught in Info Gap, Too, and Brooke Goldner, MD – lupus, are just three of many), and/or